The Secrets Your Timesheets Are Keeping | Illustration by Lee Makatoa

 The Value Isn’t Only In The Billing

-Yes, accurate billing is important, but the real magic of time tracking happens when you start seeing patterns in your work that you never noticed before.
+Yes, accurate billing is important, but the real value shows up when you start seeing patterns in your work that you never noticed before.

 You Discover Your True Hourly Rate